Aden unrest (2015–2019): Battle of Al-Mansoura (2015–2016)

-On March 5, suspected ISIL gunmen attacked the Colonel Salem al-Milqat, police chief of Tawahi district, killing his and his aide inside his convoy in the central of Mansoura.
+On March 5, suspected IS gunmen attacked the Colonel Salem al-Milqat, police chief of Tawahi district, killing his and his aide inside his convoy in the central of Al-Mansoura.

-On March 17, Hadi loyalists backed by UAE Apache helicopters attacked AQAP fighters in Mansoura after militants attacked an UAE Apache helicopter with a rocked missile trike.
+On March 17, Hadi loyalists backed by UAE Apache helicopters attacked AQAP fighters in Al-Mansoura after militants attacked an UAE Apache helicopter with a rocked missile trike.
 17 AQAP soldiers killed, along with a civilian, and another 23 AQAP fighters wounded.
 Three Hadi loyalists also wounded during the operation.
-After the operation, AQAP retreated deeper into Mansoura city.
+After the operation, AQAP retreated deeper into Al-Mansoura city.

-On March 30, Hadi loyalists aided by UAE and Saudi forces stormed the remaining areas held by AQAP in Mansoura, clearing the city and capturing 21 AQAP fighters.
+On March 30, Hadi loyalists aided by UAE and Saudi forces stormed the remaining areas held by AQAP in Al-Mansoura, clearing the city and capturing 21 AQAP fighters.
 The remaining AQAP fighters fled in the neighbor Lahij Governorate's provincial capital, Al Houta, a town in control of AQAP since the early beginnings of 2016.

 On April 14, the Hadi government told the press that the army has captured the AQAP commander of Aden's assassin's cell, Helmi Al Zinji.
-The government told that Al Zinji captured after Al-Qaeda expelled from Mansoura, on March 30, where he tried to fled to nearly AQAP controlled town of Zinjibar.
+The government told that Al Zinji captured after al-Qaeda expelled from Al-Mansoura, on March 30, where he tried to fled to nearly AQAP controlled town of Zinjibar.

-On April 14, an ISIL planned car bomb exploded outside of ministry of foreign affair, wounding several bystanders.
+On April 14, an IS planned car bomb exploded outside of ministry of foreign affair, wounding several bystanders.
 No one killed in the attack.

-On May 1, a suspected ISIL suicide bomber exploded himself near a convoy with Aden's governor and security chief inside, killing four guards.
+On May 1, a suspected IS suicide bomber exploded himself near a convoy with Aden's governor and security chief inside, killing four guards.
 The officials survived the attack.
 No group claimed responsibility.

-On 6 May, unknown gunmen killed Al Mansoura prison chief Wahad Awn when he left his mother's house.
+On 6 May, unknown gunmen killed Al-Mansoura prison chief Wahad Awn when he left his mother's house.
 One of his bodyguards also killed.
 No group claimed responsibility.

-25 March attack
+2016 Aden car bombing

-On 25 March 2016, three ISIL car suicide bombers detonated themselves in checkpoints in multiple places in Aden, killing 17 soldiers and 10 civilians, also wounding dozens.
+On 25 March 2016, three IS car suicide bombers detonated themselves in checkpoints in multiple places in Aden, killing 17 soldiers and 10 civilians, also wounding dozens.
 The group claimed responsibility in online outlets.

-Fighting in Khormaksar
+2016 fighting in Khormaksar

 Fighting erupted in Khormaksar district of Aden on 10 February when AQAP fighters attacked security guards from they bases in Mansoura.
 Reports said that civilians and army guards killed in the fighting by car bombs and missile strikes in the Aden international airport of the city.
-On February 26, suspected ISIL gunmen attacked and killed colonel Adham Mohammed Al Ga’ari.
+On February 26, suspected IS gunmen attacked and killed colonel Adham Mohammed Al Ga’ari.
 The colonel was inside in his car and traveled in Khormaksar with his two sons when the gunmen attacked.
 One of his sons was wounded in the attack.
 On 7 May, unknown gunmen inside a car, assassinated colonel Badr Al Yafei and two of his bodyguards.
 No group claimed responsibility.
-On 23 May, two ISIL suicide bombers staggering brigadier general Abdullah Al Subaihi killed at least 45 Hadi loyalists and wounded dozens of other soldiers, outside and inside of a base in Khormaksar.
+On 23 May, two IS suicide bombers staggering brigadier general Abdullah Al Subaihi killed at least 45 Hadi loyalists and wounded dozens of other soldiers, outside and inside of a base in Khormaksar.
 General Al Subaihi survived the attack.